 Does DroneDeploy support PPK?

 DroneDeploy can process PPK-corrected images.
-The correction needs to occur in 3rd party software prior to upload.
+The correction needs to occur in 3rd party software before upload.
 We are looking into adding PPK correction in the future.

 What is the difference between RTK, PPK, and GCP?

 Our head of Solutions Engineering wrote a great blog article on this subject.
-Read it here.
+Please read it here.

 Do I have to be connected to the internet to utilize DroneDeploy’s RTK workflow?